NongChaITh/How-to-make-IconWin/README.md

 1.Visual Studio Code 2017 or 2019

-2.IconGird with normal death win
+2.IconGrid with normal death win

-If you doesn't have IconGird with normal death win download this!
+If you doesn't have IconGrid with normal death win download this!

 ![iconGrid](https://user-images.githubusercontent.com/82280216/134770476-d54b272d-f1d0-404c-b7b0-694e9332a961.png)